 Tips for buying fresh strawberries

 Buy local strawberries if you are able.
-Strawberries do not have a very long shelf life and the strawberries you see at your local market or roadside stand will definitely be fresher than store-bought strawberries.
+Strawberries do not have a very long shelf life and the strawberries you see at your local market or roadside stand will be fresher than store-bought strawberries.

 Look for strawberries that are bright red with no white spots.
 Many fruits when picked will continue to ripen after picking, but unfortunately, strawberries are not one of them.